Browse by . . .

 Childhood may have lost its innocence, but the post-feminist generation still wants to live happily ever after.
 No wonder Rachel Hovnanian refuses to put away childish things.

 In fact, she makes her own.
 She photographs cloud-white figurines, as crisp and translucent as ice sculpture, in chilly but also very funny domestic interiors.
 Hovnanian molds her actors while borrowing props from doll sets.
 That would explain the rotary phone, but not the empty liquor bottles on the bed or the jar labeled Valium.
-Either way, no one will mistake them for sex toys by Mike Kelley, Paul McCarthy, Nayland Blake, and other jaded male adults.
+Either way, no one will mistake them for sex toys by Mike Kelley, Paul McCarthy, Nayland Blake, and other jaded male adults worried half to death about sex, drugs, and rock 'n' roll.
 Here male desire hems in a woman's world like primeval fears.

 Obviously the men get the better of the deal.
 For a woman, marriage leads to long silent dinners across a long empty dining-room table, followed perhaps by a press conference to confess her sins.
 One dearly beloved stands next to a fireplace surmounted by a beloved deer's head—the perfect hunting trophy for the perfect trophy wife.
 Another is shackled at her ankle to a man's dog collar, like a slave to kinky sex.
 It may get hard to keep up appearances, faced with a cabinet of donuts, but fortunately a modern doll's house comes with some upgrades.
 A living doll nowadays can check Good Housekeeping online for "how to get rid of stubborn blood stains."

-Like Hovnanian, Eric Baudelaire disturbs suburban paradise.
-Despite the presence of Claire Fontaine, Lisa Kirk, and Walid Raad, "A Vernacular of Violence" rarely conveyed a present emergency.
-Baudelaire definitely did—in a metro stop that has somehow acquired the name Erewhon, after Samuel Butler's 1872 fictional utopia.
+Like Hovnanian, "A Vernacular of Violence" disturbs suburban paradise.
+Despite the presence of Claire Fontaine, Lisa Kirk, and Walid Raad, the show rarely conveys a present emergency.
+Yet Eric Baudelaire does—at a metro stop that has somehow acquired the name Erewhon, after Samuel Butler's 1872 fictional utopia.
 On video, a man papers a billboard with successive views of parked cars and, ultimately, an explosion.
-The indifference of others does not seriously embody attitudes to terrorism, as if commuters really ought to wait around, to pay more attention to advertising, or to sit through seventy-minute art videos.
+He does not mean that, faced with terrorism, commuters should pay more attention to advertising or sit through seventy-minute art videos.
 Rather, political commentary could stand to learn from the glorious futility of everyone involved.

 BACK to John's arts home page